Leody Taveras Player Props: Rangers vs. Blue Jays

-The Texas Rangers, including Leody Taveras and his .559 slugging percentage over his past 10 games, battle starting pitcher Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Leody Taveras and his .697 slugging percentage over his past 10 games, take on starting pitcher Kevin Gausman and the Toronto Blue Jays at Globe Life Field, Saturday at 4:05 PM ET.

 Leody Taveras Game Info & Props vs. the Blue Jays